-- Basic knowledge of European privacy and data protection law and the way it positions itself vis-à-vis other legal systems and disciplines; - Fundamental knowledge of the architecture of the European Union data protection laws, in particular, the General Data Protection Regulation (Regulation 2016/679 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data) and the Directive on Data Protection for Prevention of Criminal Offences (Directive 2016/680 on the protection of natural persons with regard to the processing of personal data by competent authorities for the purposes of the prevention, investigation, detection or prosecution of criminal offences or the execution of criminal penalties, and on the free movement of such data); - The awareness of the interplay of the European Union data protection rules with other fundamental rights and legal instruments; - Knowledge and understanding of the basic construction of the ECHR based protection of the right to private and family life; - Understanding of core notions of EU privacy and data protection law, such as data subject, data controller and processor, accountability, legal bases for data processing, explicit consent, sensitive data, data protection impact assessment, anonymisation and pseudonimisation, rights of data subjects, including the right to be forgotten, enforcement and fines; - Awareness of the variety of rights and obligations stemming from the GDPR, but affecting not only individuals' experience and execution of the right to data protection and privacy, but also the organisation of enterprises and the function of public authorities in this context. - Awareness of the functioning of GDPR regulatory paradigm and methodologies of compliance stemming from it. - Awareness of the impact of GDPR on other areas of technology regulation.
+- Basic knowledge of European privacy and data protection law and the way it positions itself vis-à-vis other legal systems and disciplines; - Fundamental knowledge of the architecture of the European Union data protection laws, in particular, the General Data Protection Regulation (Regulation 2016/679 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data) and the Directive on Data Protection for Prevention of Criminal Offences (Directive 2016/680 on the protection of natural persons with regard to the processing of personal data by competent authorities for the purposes of the prevention, investigation, detection or prosecution of criminal offences or the execution of criminal penalties, and on the free movement of such data); - The awareness of the interplay of the European Union data protection rules with other fundamental rights and legal instruments; - Knowledge and understanding of the basic construction of the ECHR based protection of the right to private and family life; - Understanding of core notions of EU privacy and data protection law, such as data subject, data controller and processor, accountability, legal bases for data processing, explicit consent, sensitive data, data protection impact assessment, anonymisation and pseudonimization, rights of data subjects, including the right to be forgotten, enforcement and fines; - Awareness of the variety of rights and obligations stemming from the GDPR, but affecting not only individuals' experience and execution of the right to data protection and privacy, but also the organisation of enterprises and the function of public authorities in this context. - Awareness of the functioning of GDPR regulatory paradigm and methodologies of compliance stemming from it. - Awareness of the impact of GDPR on other areas of technology regulation. - Skills to ensure compliance ranging from the adapting of existing tools to engaging in discussion across disciplines in order to obtain a full privacy-related picture of organization's activities.